Today's Theme: Relax!

 Initialization: Initially S = ∅, so trivially true.

-Maintenance: We just sketch this part (see text for details).
-We need to show that u.d = δ(s, u) when u is added to S in each iteration.
+Maintenance: We just sketch this part (see text for a rigorous proof).
+Need to show that u.d = δ(s, u) when u is added to S in each iteration.
 The upper bound property says it will stay the same thereafter.

 Suppose (for proof by contradiction) that ∃ u such that u.d ≠ δ(s, u) when added to S. Without loss of generality, let u be the first such vertex added to S.